-CFDs were originally developed to fill a niche gap in the trading market and to attract a particular type of investor.
-Because no actual products or assets are purchased, they were seen as a relatively simple way enjoying tax-free trading without long term commitment.
+CFDs were initially developed to fill a niche gap in the trading market and to attract a particular type of investor.
+Because no actual products or assets are purchased, traders know a relatively simple way of enjoying tax-free trading without long term commitment.

-While CFDs may not have been around as long as other forms of traditional trading, they have come a long way in a very short space of time, moving rapidly from being a commercial finance tool, to becoming firmly entrenched in the retail investment arena.
+While CFDs may not have been around as long as other forms of traditional trading, they have come a long way in a tight space of time, moving rapidly from being a commercial finance tool, to become firmly entrenched in the retail investment arena.

-As with most forms of trading, it is important for you to learn a bit about the history of this particular derivative in order to see its potential as part of a diverse trading portfolio.
+As with most forms of trading, it is essential for you to learn a bit about the history of this particular derivative to see its potential as part of a diverse trading portfolio.

 In this guide, you will learn: